GaryHostt/beginner_ERP_OIC/README.md

 ![](screenshots/erpAdapter.png)

 ### Explanation of what's in the imported integration

+This section shows how to use the running integration, troubleshooting its development & how to create new use cases of a similar pattern.

 ![](screenshots/erpCanvas1.png)